GWBasic/soft_matrix/options.md

     soft_matrix stereo.wav preview.wav -low 60 -channels 5

 This only steers frequencies above 60 hz.
 Useful for a quick preview of upmixing.

+### Allow the computer to sleep while upmixing

+    soft_matrix stereo.wav surround.wav -keepawake false

+This will allow the computer to sleep while upmixing.
+(Default behavior is that the computer will not sleep while running.)